 Does Massachusetts have laws relating to storing firearms in private vehicles in an employee parking lot?

-Does Massachusetts have laws regarding carrying a firearm while using alcohol or drugs?
+Does Massachusetts have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not while under the influence of intoxicating liquor or marijuana, narcotic drugs, depressants or stimulant substances, all as defined in ch.
 94C, § 1, or from smelling or inhaling the fumes of any substance having the property of releasing toxic vapors as defined in ch.
 270, § 18.